Everything You Need to Know About ObamaCare for 2019: Information on Subsidies, Rates, Dates, Enrollment, and More

 |For families/households with more than 8 persons, add $4,420 for each additional person.|

+NOTE: Alaska and Hawaii use different guidelines (see this link to guidelines as published on HHS.Gov).
 How to calculate a percentage of the Federal Poverty Level: Medicaid uses the 138% of the Federal Poverty level to determine assistance.
 Until we update this, take the guideline dollar amount below, multiply by 1.38, and then round up.
 So $12,490 x 1.38 = $17,236.20.
 Thus, $17,237 is 138% of the Federal Poverty Level threshold for 2019 Medicaid and CHIP.
 The methodology is the same for all FPL percentages.